 What Is the Best Glass for Muscadet?

-Glasses for Sauvignon Blanc are also great for Muscadet.
+Sauvignon Blanc Glasses are great for Muscadet.
 Their bowls are big enough to let the citrus and green fruit aromas shine.
 But as their openings are relatively small, they won’t overaerate the wine.

 Which Is the Best Serving Temperature for Muscadet?